 Hi everyone,

-Today a follower on Twitter asked me: Mark, how does Dragon1 help me with projects running out of time or out of budget?
+Today, a follower on Twitter asked me: Mark, how does Dragon1 help me with projects running out of time or budget?
 Or is Dragon1 just a software tool and architecture method for creating basic architecture visualizations?

-Well, as you can read on other pages on this website you will see that Dragon1 is much more than a lightweight tool or method for architecture.
-But it is a good question to zoom in on what Dragon1 offers for projects and project managers.
+Well, as you can read on other pages on this website, you will see that Dragon1 is much more than a lightweight tool or method for architecture.
+However, it is a good question to zoom in on what Dragon1 offers for projects and project managers.

 GANTT Chart and Product / Work Breakdown Structure